-Participation in extracurricular programs outside of Mass Academy or WPI must be pre-approved by the Director, and documentation of the student's participation must be provided to the Academy in order for the student to participate.
-Any outside extracurriculars that require absence from school at the Academy may not be approved.
+Students wishing to fulfill their extracurricular requirements through programs outside of Mass Academy or WPI must receive prior approval from the Director, and documentation of the student's participation must be provided to Mass Academy upon completion.
+Any outside extracurriculars that require absence from school at Mass Academy may not be approved.

 Students may propose other clubs and activities to the Director which will then be brought to the faculty for consideration.
-See the Academy website Student Resources for the Outside Extracurricular Proposal Form [8].
+See the Mass Academy website Resources for Students and Families page for the Outside Extracurricular Proposal Form [8].

-Student Government
+Student Government/School Council